uholeschak/ediabaslib/docs/EdiabasLib.config_file.md

 ## Non standard properties
 * `ObdComPort`: COM port name for OBD interface.
-* `AdsComPort`: COM port name for ADS interface (if not specifed ObdComPort will be used).
+* `AdsComPort`: COM port name for ADS interface (if not specified ObdComPort will be used).
 * `AppendTrace`: 0=Override old log file, 1=Always append the logfiles.
 * `LockTrace`: 0=Allow changing `IfhTrace` level from the application, 1=Prevent changing the `IfhTrace` level from the application.
 * `EnetAddRecTimeout`: Additional ENET standard additional receive timeout, default is 1000